Yuraj2017/talio-notetaking/README.md

 ## Description of project
 Our application Talio is a to-do list application with which you can create your own lists and tasks to keep your tasks organised.
 Our app offers a lot of flexibility, such as editing created lists and cards and moving cards around.
+As well as including an admin to control procedures where the Admin password is 1010
 The app also allows for detailed tasks, multiple taskboards and multiple synchronized instances of the application open at the time.
 ## Group members